Lauren Price: International

-Boxing career
+Amateur boxing career

 Price initially took up boxing as a teenager but became further involved in the sport after watching British fighter Nicola Adams win gold at the 2012 Summer Olympics in London.
 After competing in a single amateur bout at 17, she entered the Women's European and Youth World Championships where she claimed a bronze medal.
-At the 2014 Commonwealth Games, she became the first Welsh woman to claim a boxing medal after defeating Kaye Scott in the quarter-finals of the women's middleweight division to guarantee at least a bronze.
+At the 2014 Commonwealth Games, she became the first Welsh woman to claim a boxing medal in the Commonwealth Games after defeating Kaye Scott in the quarter-finals of the women's middleweight division to guarantee at least a bronze.
 She met Ariane Fortin in the semi-final but suffered a split decision defeat.

 She claimed another bronze medal at the 2016 Women's European Amateur Boxing Championships.
-In 2018, she became the first Welsh woman to win a gold medal in boxing after defeating Caitlin Parker via split decision in the final of the event.
+In 2018, she won gold at the 2018 Commonwealth Games, after defeating Caitlin Parker via split decision in the final of the event.
 In May 2019, Price was selected to compete at the 2019 European Games in Minsk, Belarus, winning the gold medal.

 Price competed in the 2020 Summer Olympics in Tokyo, beating Dutch boxer Nouchka Fontijn in the middleweight semi-final.
-She went on to win gold against Li Qian of China.
+She went on to win gold against Li Qian of China, making her the first Welsh boxer of any gender to win an Olympic gold medal.

-Price was appointed Member of the Order of the British Empire (MBE) in the 2022 New Year Honours for services to boxing.
+Professional boxing career

+On 6 May 2023 at Resorts World Arena in Birmingham, England, Price won the first British women's title fight in professional boxing history, becoming the first female British welterweight champion and the first woman to receive a Lonsdale Belt.
+She defeated Kirstie Bavington by unanimous decision.

+WBA Welterweight champion

+Price vs. McCaskill

+On 14 March 2024, it was announced that Price would challenge Jessica McCaskill for her WBA, IBO, and Ring female welterweight World titles on 11 May 2024 at Cardiff International Arena in Cardiff, Wales.
+Price won the contest by unanimous technical decision after an accidental clash of heads that took place in the fifth round caused an injury to McCaskill's eye and she was ruled unable to continue at the start of round nine.
+The win made Price Wales’ first female professional boxing world champion.

+Price vs. Mateus

+Price made the first defense of her WBA, IBO and Ring welterweight titles against Bexcy Mateus in Liverpool, England on 14 December 2024.
+She won by stoppage in the third round.

+Price vs. Jonas

+Price defeated Natasha Jonas by unanimous decision at the Royal Albert Hall in London, England on 7 March 2025 to retain her WBA welterweight title, and claim the WBC and IBF titles.

+Professional boxing record

 Personal life

 Price studied a Foundation Degree in Football Coaching and Development at the University of South Wales.
+Price was appointed Member of the Order of the British Empire (MBE) in the 2022 New Year Honours for services to boxing.

-Her partner is featherweight amateur boxer Karriss Artingstall.
+Her partner was featherweight boxer and fellow southpaw Karriss Artingstall for some time, but in April 2025, Price announced her engagement to Carlie Jones.